ObAblakulov/friend-platform/README.md

 * Media handling and performance work, including optimized image delivery and storage
 * Clear separation of service contexts and reusable UI components

-Please feel free to reach out for more information
+Please feel free to reach out to my personal email for more information: ablakulovoybek@gmail.com or oybek.ablakulov@vanderbilt.edu

 ## License and ownership

 Developed by Mooruz LLC
+Co-Founder Oybek Ablakulov
 Contact for licensing and partnership details